husnainahmed61/php-files-encryption/README.md

 `php decryption.php
 `

-This will decrypt all the encrypted files within the specified directory and generate decrypted output files with the suffix "_d".
+This will decrypt all the encrypted files within the specified directory.

 ## File Types Supported